Colds

 Chicken Soup

 Chicken soup is anti-inflammatory and can help alleviate cold symptoms.
-In addition, it can provide hydration and essential nutrients that your body needs to fight the virus.
+It also provides hydration and essential nutrients that your body needs to fight the virus.

 Hot Packs or Warm Compress